Carers must maintain their own health and wellbeing while caring to cope with the challenges they can be presented with.

 Keep a diary of the symptoms and difficulties the person you are caring for has and the details of your caring role.
 This can help you keep track of how living with a disability affects you and can assist you when communicating with health professionals.

-Check what financial benefits you could be entitled to, ask a Parkinson’s Community Educator or Work and Income to advise you on this.
+Check what financial benefits you could be entitled to, ask a Parkinson’s Nurse or Work and Income to advise you on this.

 Dealing with emotions